-9 Best Rides for Infants and Toddlers at Disney World
+9 Best Kiddie Rides for Infants and Toddlers at Disney World

 Taking your infant or toddler to Disney World is a great idea.
 They are amazed all the little things, caught up in the wonder of Disney…and they’re free until they turn three years old.
 People will tell you that young children won’t remember your Disney vacation, but the joy will still have an impact.
-My 22-month-old recognizes Mickey on site and says “Oh boy” and “Me Mouse” every time he sees him.
+At 22-months, my son recognized Mickey on site and said “Oh boy” and “Me Mouse” every time he saw him.
+Now at 3 years old, he begs to go to Disney World and Mickey’s house every time he’s reminded.

-We’ve taken our toddler to Disney World 5 times, and I can tell you we wouldn’t have traded the memories for anything.
-Here’s my recommendations for which rides you should take them on for maximum enjoyment and minimal fear or boredom.
+We’ve taken our toddler to Disney World 10+ times, and I can tell you we wouldn’t have traded the memories for anything.
+Here’s are the best kiddie rides at Disney World (but they’re fun for adults as well).

 Attractions With No Height Restrictions